wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 Said and done, I did set out to work on breaking it out of my own codebase, updating docs, fixing some API:s, adding a few more unittests and putting some benchmarks around the code as prep for having a go at optimizing the functions at hand.

-Kudos to [Scott Vokes](https://twitter.com/silentbicycle) for [greatest.h](https://github.com/silentbicycle/greatest) and [Neil Henning](https://www.duskborn.com/) for the exelent little [ubench.h](https://github.com/sheredom/ubench.h)!.
+Kudos to [Scott Vokes](https://twitter.com/silentbicycle) for [greatest.h](https://github.com/silentbicycle/greatest) and [Neil Henning](https://www.duskborn.com/) for the excellent little [ubench.h](https://github.com/sheredom/ubench.h)!.

 The code is published on github at the same time as this post goes live.
 However some quite interesting things popped out while benchmarking the code.
-I would say that most of this is not rocket-surgery and many of you migth not find something new in here.
+I would say that most of this is not rocket-surgery and many of you might not find something new in here.
 But what the heck, the worst thing that can happen is that someone comes around and tell me that I have done some obvious errors and I'll learn something, otherwise maybe someone else might learn a thing or two?

 It should also be noted that what started as a single article might actually turn out to be a series, we'll see what happens :)